 No matter where she has lived, she always strived to make a positive community impact.
 Her strong belief in core family values has led her to establishing Changing the Cycle Foundation, Inc., which targets needs of the family structure.
 During her time spent volunteering and mentoring our youth, it became apparent to her that each generation is ever-changing.
 The youth of today are faced with a lot more than the previous generation.
 Without the proper education and guidance, parents and youth can be lead down the wrong path.

-Pamela is passionate about this issue and knows that it is her God given purpose to help solve it.
+Pamela is passionate about issues that are weakening our families and knows that it is her God given purpose to help solve it.
 She is looking forward to what is ahead for Changing the Cycle Foundation, Inc. and partnering with her community to help build stronger families.

 Uninformed – The parent does not know how to be involved in their child’s life because that’s not the type of upbringing they experienced personally.